connectordb/connectordb.io/_docs/pipescript/tutorial/basics.md

 To start out, let's see which datapoints have their data >= 1.

 ```
-$ >= 1
+d >= 1
 ```

-If you are familiar with programming, this is just a simple comparison statement using a weird "$" symbol.
+If you are familiar with programming, this is just a simple comparison statement.
+In PipeScript, `d` represents the data portion of a datapoint.

 Running the above PipeScript returns: